qzc438/ontology-llm/README.md

 - `draw_benchmark.ipynb`: visualise the results of the evaluation.
 - `draw_ablation_study.ipynb`: visualise the results of the ablation study.
 - `result_csv`: store the original data of the results.
-- `result_fig`: store the visualisation of the results.
+- `result_figure`: store the visualisation of the results.
 - Our new visualisation is inspired by the following references:
   - https://joernhees.de/blog/2010/07/22/precision-recall-diagrams-including-fmeasure/
   - https://towardsai.net/p/l/precision-recall-curve